OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 # Offline Applications

-- Whether the user agent requests permission to the user to store data for offline browsing and when this cache is deleted varies from one browser to the next.
+- Whether the user agent requests permission from the user to store data for offline browsing and when this cache is deleted, varies from one browser to the next.
 Cache poisoning is an issue if a user connects through insecure networks, so for privacy reasons it is encouraged to require user input before sending any `manifest` file.
 - Users should only cache trusted websites and clean the cache after browsing through open or insecure networks.

 # Progressive Enhancements and Graceful Degradation Risks